mist64/cbmbus_doc/7 JiffyDOS.md

 <sup>*</sup>The value of ESC in the CLK wire must still be valid 3 µs after the start of the *Go* signal, so the first pair of data bits must not be put into CLK and DATA earlier than 4 µs after *Go*.

-* if ESC = 1, "Escape Mode" follows after B
+* if ESC = 1, "Escape Mode" follows after B2

 | Step | C64            | VIC-20         | TED               | 1541    |
 |------|----------------|----------------|-------------------|---------|